 Elder financial exploitation is the illegal or improper use of an older adult's funds, property, or assets.
 Experts have described it as an epidemic with society wide repercussions.
-Perpetrators may be family members; paid home care workers; those with fiduciary responsibilities, such as financial advisors or legal guardians; or strangers who inundate older adults with mail, telephone, or Internet scams.145 each of the four states we contacted cited the need for more safeguards to prevent exploitation by financial services providers," among others.146
+Perpetrators may be family members; paid home care workers; those with fiduciary responsibilities, such as financial advisors or legal guardians; or strangers who inundate older adults with mail, telephone, or Internet scams.145- each of the four states we contacted eited the need for more safeguards to prevent exploitation by financial services providers," among others.146-

-Kay E. Brown, Director of Education, Workforce, and Income Security for the GAO, testified that older adults can also be exploited by the financial services industry, noting that "[o]fficials in
+Kay E. Brown, Director of Education, Workforce, and Income Security for the GAO, testified that older adults can also be exploited by the financial services industry, noting that "[0]fficials in their funds early are severely penalized with so-called "surrender charges."
+Senior citizens can be prime targets of unscrupulous companies selling deferred annuities, especially if the terms are not properly explained.
+American National Insurance Company ("American National") was one such company.

 Clearly, federal and state regulatory enforcement is not enough to protect seniors.
 Nor is it enough to protect those dependent on pensions for retirement, whose savings may be at risk due to certain fraudulent employer practices.
-This is where private class actions can step in.
-The following are two examples.
+This is where private classactions can step in.
+The following are two examples:

 Rand v.
 American National Insurance Company (2011), Case No. CV 09-0639-SI (N.D.
 Cal.)
 Deferred annuities are designed to pay customers in the distant future.
 Consumers who try to withdraw